WMH (1921–1923)

-WMH was a Cincinnati, Ohio AM radio station, which was licensed to the Precision Equipment Company from December 30, 1921, to December 11, 1923, although it ceased broadcasting in early January 1923.
-It was the one of the first formally authorized broadcasting stations in the United States, and also the first licensed in the state of Ohio.
+WMH was an AM radio station in Cincinnati, Ohio, which was licensed to the Precision Equipment Company from December 30, 1921, to December 11, 1923, although it ceased broadcasting in early January 1923.
+It was one of the first formally authorized broadcasting stations in the United States, and also the first licensed in the state of Ohio.

 Prior to WMH's debut, Precision had made regular broadcasts while operating under an Experimental radio station authorization.
-These began shortly after the World War One ban on civilian radio stations was lifted, and started as early as the fall of 1919 according to some accounts.
+These began shortly after the World War I ban on civilian radio stations was lifted, and started as early as the fall of 1919 according to some accounts.

 8XB

 As is true with most early radio stations, information about the Precision Equipment Company's earliest activities is limited.
 The company was founded in Cincinnati in late 1918 by Thomas E. New as the Precision Engineering Association, with the name changed to the Precision Equipment Company a short time later.
 The company operated a store at 2437 Gilbert Avenue, in the Peebles Corner, Walnut Hills section of Cincinnati.
 It sold radio parts plus a line of receivers under the "Ace" brand name, originally to a small market of amateur radio enthusiasts.

 In late 1919 or early 1920 Precision received a license to operate an Experimental radio station with the call sign 8XB.
-(In 1961 New wrote 8XB's first license had been issued in September 1919, however this was a month before the U.S. government lifted the ban on civilian radio stations in place during World War One.
-An account by Harry F. Breckel stated that the station initially operated with the call sign "PC", prior to the issuance of the license for 8XB.)
-The station's vacuum-tube transmitter was constructed by New along with chief engineer Breckel, who had served as a Navy Lieutenant on the armed yacht Corsair during World War One.
-In November 1919 two-way voice communication was established with the government's Curtiss NC-4 airplane during its flight to Louisville, Kentucky.
+(In 1961 New wrote 8XB's first license had been issued in September 1919, however this was a month before the U.S. government lifted the ban on civilian radio stations in place during World War I. An account by Harry F. Breckel stated that the station initially operated with the call sign "PC", prior to the issuance of the license for 8XB.)
+The station's vacuum-tube transmitter was constructed by New along with chief engineer Breckel, who had served as a Navy Lieutenant on the armed yacht Corsair during World War I. In November 1919 two-way voice communication was established with the government's Curtiss NC-4 airplane during its flight to Louisville, Kentucky.